 Bicycles and Wilderness

 Wilderness often presents a dilemma to the environmentally conscious mountain biker.
-While most of us applaud the intentions of the Wilderness Act, we also believe that cross-country (XC) style mountain biking is an appropriate, quiet, muscle-powered activity that belongs in Wilderness alongside hiking and horseback riding.
+While most of us applaud the intentions of the Wilderness Act, we also believe that cross-country (XC) style mountain biking is an appropriate, quiet, human-powered activity that belongs in Wilderness alongside hiking and horseback riding.

 But why did bicycles ever become embroiled in the Wilderness debate?
 Note that bicycling is not mentioned in the Wilderness Act.
 The key provision often debated is in Section 4(b), which prohibits all motorized travel and equipment and allows "no other form of mechanical transport" in designated Wilderness areas.
 What does the term "mechanical transport" mean?
-Because Congress did not provide a definition the agencies responsible for implementing the act have broad discretion to define the term on their own.
+Because Congress did not provide a definition the agencies responsible for implementing the Act have broad discretion to define the term on their own.

 How are Wilderness Areas Designated?

 In order for an area to become designated Wilderness Congress must pass an act declaring the area to be suitable for designation and declaring the area as Wilderness.
 Because Congress makes the designation the agency is bound to follow the Wilderness Act and any special provisions that Congress has included in the particular designation and the designation cannot be removed or altered except by another act of Congress.
 In debating a Wilderness bill Congress itself often relies on the state's delegation (both senators and district representatives) for an indication of local support.
 The importance of this delegation's opinion cannot be overemphasized.